 - As part of the NTU Navigate Programme, NTU provides opportunities for unaccompanied asylum seeking young people to find out more about the UK higher education system, as well as English-language support at evening classes and an annual summer school.

-If you’d like to speak to someone at NTU about going the university you can contact email@example.com (before you apply and about NTU Navigate Programme) and firstname.lastname@example.org after you’ve applied.
+If you’d like to speak to someone at NTU about going the university you can contact firstname.lastname@example.org (before you apply and about NTU Navigate Programme) and email@example.com after you’ve applied, including any point during your time at NTU.

 The University of Nottingham offers care leavers the following:

 - Special consideration in the admissions process.
-This means that you are more likely to get an offer and if you do we may as for slightly lower grades from you
+This means that you are more likely to get an offer and if you do we may ask for slightly lower grades from you.

-- Access to 365-day university accommodation and support in finding the best accommodation for you
+- Access to 365-day university accommodation and support to find the best accommodation for you.

 - An informal pre-entry meeting with a member of the University’s Financial Support Team to explain the financial support available to you.
 At the meeting we can also give you information about accommodation and anything else that you need help with to set things up for the start of your studies.
 You can bring someone along with you.